-Stage adaptation of the classic tale with songs and original music by Conor Mitchell.
+A sparkling stage adaptation of the classic tale with songs and original music by Conor Mitchell.

 In this theatrical version of the much-loved tale, we follow Mowgli, the boy-cub, as he meets Baloo the bear and Bagheera the panther and fights the terrifying tiger Shere Khan.
 After life in the jungle, can Mowgli ever return to his village?